Dental Radiology

 There are several types of dental x-rays, each with a different purpose.
 Among the most common are bitewing, periapical, full mouth series, and panoramic.

-• Bitewing x-rays: can detect decay between teeth, view bone levels around the teeth, and are generally taken once a year but may be taken less often if you have a history of good oral health
+• Bitewing x-rays: can detect decay between teeth, view bone levels around the teeth, and are generally taken once a year.
+They may be taken less often if you have a history of good oral health

 • Full mouth x-rays: a group of periapical and bitewing x-rays showing all of the teeth and supporting bone.
-These help find complex dental problems in patients with a history of extensive dental treatment and are scheduled every 3-5 years depending on your dental health and history.
+These help find complex dental problems in patients with a history of extensive dental treatment We schedule these every 3-5 years depending on your dental health and history.

 Are X-Rays Safe?